aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 formalizations, the contents were significantly extended to include functors, natural transformations, adjunctions and monads.
-From this point on the Dalilcoin publications begin to differ signifantly from the QeditasEgal formalizations.
+From this point on the Dalilcoin publications begin to differ significantly from the QeditasEgal formalizations.

 As usual, the first line indicates the file specifies a document in the usual theory.